Edmond Machtens Stadium

-The Edmond Machtens Stadium (Stade Edmond Machtens; Edmond Machtensstadion) is a football stadium located in the municipality of Molenbeek-Saint-Jean in Brussels, Belgium.
+The Edmond Machtens Stadium (Stade Edmond Machtens; Edmond Machtensstadion) is a football stadium in the municipality of Molenbeek-Saint-Jean in Brussels, Belgium.
 It was the home ground of Belgian Second Division club FC Molenbeek Brussels Strombeek until its dissolution in 2014.
 Prior to this, it was home to R White Daring Molenbeek and of R Daring Club de Bruxelles.
 Since 2015 when it was formed, it is home to phoenix club RWD Molenbeek.
 The stadium has a capacity of 12,266.

 The stadium is named after Edmond Machtens, a former mayor of Molenbeek between 1939 and 1978.
 It was formerly known as the Oscar Bossaert Stadium (Stade Oscar Bossaert; Oscar Bossaertstadion) and hosted a number of matches of the Belgium national football team in the 1920s, as well as a friendly game against France in 1945.
 Oscar Bossaert was a former Daring Club de Bruxelles player and industrialist.

+Features

 The stadium comprises three stands: one behind a goal with only standing places, and the other two are seated and located along the ground.
 Behind the second goal is a tree row that darkens the field in a special way.
 There are also 622 places in the business seats.
 In 2005, stand 2 was renamed stand Raymond Goethals in memory of the former player and manager.